megotuzzo/megotuzzo/README.md

 - My name is Eduarda Gotuzzo.
 - B.Sc. in Computer Science on PUCRS.
 - Estimated Graduation: 2026/2.
-- Currently learning JAVA.
+- Currently learning Java and C.
-- Brazilian, gamer, dog lover.

 <!---
 megotuzzo/megotuzzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.